 Live music happens at least once a week at the Backeddy Pub, and sometimes at the other eateries in the area.

-Annually you can look forward to the Sunshine Coast Art Crawl in the fall, which has artists all across the Sunshine Coast open up their studios to the public, and Egmont Days in the summer, a family fair featuring a kids fishing derby, food vendors, and a parade.
+Annual events you can look forward to include the Sunshine Coast Art Crawl in the fall, which has artists all across the Sunshine Coast open up their studios to the public, and Egmont Days in the summer, a family fair featuring a kids fishing derby, food vendors, and a parade.